 Turning Stakeholders into Advocates

 What happens when it is our responsibility to lead a change initiative?
-How can we make sure we have the right supporters, advocates and sponsors on board to make that happen?
+How can we make sure we have the right internal stakeholders, external stakeholders, supporters, advocates, and sponsors on board to make that happen?

 According to research by Capterra, three-quarters of projects fail because senior management doesn’t get involved.
 We also know that senior management are busy, stretched and often with plans to prioritise and deliver their own agenda.